patching...

 Were you at the parade?
 We took tons of pictures.
 Check out Patch's Fourth of July photo gallery.

-It was one for the record books, 103 degrees in Oak Lawn in mid-afternoon, although the official temperature reading was O’Hare International Airport at 102.
+It was one for the record books, 103 degrees in in mid-afternoon, although the official temperature reading was O’Hare International Airport at 102.

 Subscribe to the Oak Lawn Patch newsletter and breaking news alerts.

-The Marist High School Marching Band and the Oak Lawn-Hometown Middle School Band crushed it on the patriotic numbers.
+and the crushed it on the patriotic numbers.
 Water bottles were the most popular item thrown off the floats after the candy.

-After the parade, residents followed the Oak Lawn firefighters’ float to Lake Shore Park for the second annual rubber ducky contest down Oak Lawn Lake and the free all-you-could-eat sno-cones.
+After the parade, residents followed the float to for the second annual rubber ducky contest down Oak Lawn Lake and the free all-you-could-eat sno-cones.

 By noon, everyone was ready to go home and enjoy the air-conditioning.